belaventer/healthy-meal-planner/README.md

 **Profile Page**: main page when the user is logged in.
 It will display all the saved meals from the database of the user in session.

+**Servings Page**: page exclusive for administrator users to display the serving options available on the database.

 ### Existing Features

 - **Navigation Bar:** The navigation bar is present at the top and collapses to a side bar for mobile view.
 The options present on the navigation bar, are conditional to the amount of credentials of the session.
+- **Manage Servings:** From the Servings page, the administrator can add, update or delete serving options available on the database.

 ### Features left to implement